asyncapi/website/pages/blog/miniseries-part_1.md

 ```

 ## Introducing reusability
-At the moment each of the AsyncAPI documents contains their own definition of the channels.
-But what if I where to add a new validation rule such as a new property to the **playerItemPickupPayload** schema?
-In this case I would have to change this for both applications which is way too much work :smile:
+At the moment each of the AsyncAPI documents contains its own definition of the channels.
+But what if I were to add a new validation rule such as a new property to the **playerItemPickupPayload** schema?
+In this case, I would have to change this for both applications which is way too much work :smile:

 We can therefore introduce **$ref** to separate the parameters and messages into smaller sections for reusability.
 I will be placing all separate components into a ["components" directory](https://github.com/jonaslagoni/asyncapi-miniseries/tree/master/AsyncAPI) in the same directory the AsyncAPI documents reside.